How much super is enough for a comfortable retirement? Read on to find out.

 According to ASFA, a modest lifestyle is better than the lifestyle you could fund with an Age Pension, but would mean that you could still only afford fairly basic activities.

-A comfortable lifestyle “enables an older, healthy retiree to be involved in a broad range of leisure and recreational activities and to have a good standard of living through the purchase of such things as: household goods, private health insurance, a reasonable car, good clothes, a range of electronic equipment, domestic travel and periodic international holiday travel”.
+A comfortable lifestyle after retirement “enables an older, healthy retiree to be involved in a broad range of leisure and recreational activities and to have a good standard of living through the purchase of such things as: household goods, private health insurance, a reasonable car, good clothes, a range of electronic equipment, domestic travel and periodic international holiday travel”.

 How much super is enough for my retirement?